 - Hodgkin disease -- cancer of the lymph tissue

-- Juvenile chronic arthritis -- arthritis that affects children
+- Juvenile idiopathic arthritis -- arthritis that affects children

 - Multiple myeloma -- a type of blood cancer